-REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) TT01 A Construction Traffic and Access Management Plan (CTAMP) will be prepared as part of the CEMP.
+REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) TT01 A Construction Traffic and Access Management Plan (CTAMP) will be prepared as part of the CEMP.
 The CTAMP will include the guidelines, general requirements and principles of traffic management to be implemented during construction.
 It will be prepared in accordance with Austroads Guide to Road Design (with appropriate Roads and Maritime supplements), the RTA Traffic Control at Work Sites Manual and AS1742.3: Manual of uniform traffic control devices - Part 3: Traffic control for works on roads, and any other relevant standard, guide or manual.
 The CTAMP will be prepared in consultation with relevant transport stakeholders and local councils.
 The overarching strategy of the CTAMP will be to: • Ensure all relevant stakeholders are considered during all stages of the project • Provide safe routes for pedestrians and cyclists during construction • Design the permanent works and Develop construction methodologies so that interaction with existing road users is minimised thereby creating a safer work and road user environment Plan and stage works to minimise the need for road occupancy, where possible • Develop project staging plans in consultation with relevant traffic and transport stakeholders • Minimise the number of changes to the road users' travel paths and, where changes are required, develop and implement an effective community communication strategy, coupled with temporary wayfinding signage to warn, inform and guide.
-This will aim to minimise confusion by providing clear and concise traffic management schemes • Comprehensively communicate changes in traffic conditions to roads or paths to emergency services, public transport operators, other road user groups and any other affected stakeholders • Identify measures to manage the movements of construction-related traffic to minimise traffic and access disruptions in the public road network • Minimise the use of local roads for heavy vehicles • Minimise the loss of on-road parking for local residents Partially Applicable, refer Appendix D. Describe a car parking strategy for construction staff at the various worksites and ancillary facilities
+This will aim to minimise confusion by providing clear and concise traffic management schemes • Comprehensively communicate changes in traffic conditions to roads or paths to emergency services, public transport operators, other road user groups and any other affected stakeholders • Identify measures to manage the movements of construction-related traffic to minimise traffic and access disruptions in the public road network • Minimise the use of local roads for heavy vehicles Partially Applicable, refer Appendix D. Partially applicable, refer Appendix E.